seanbreckenridge/browserexport/README.md

 - Safari
 - Palemoon

-This can probably extract visits from other Firefox/Chromium-based databases, but it doesn't know how to locate them to `save` them
+This can probably extract visits from other Firefox/Chromium-based browsers, but it doesn't know how to locate them to `save` them

 ## Install